fallen-icarus/cardano-options/README.md

 - The options spending smart contract is executed for the Proposal UTxO input using `CloseOrUpdateProposal`.
 - The Proposal UTxO must have a `ProposalDatum`.
-- The option address' staking credential must signal approval.
+- The options address' staking credential must signal approval.
 - If the Proposal UTxO being spent contains proposal beacons:
     - The proposal beacon smart contract must be executed as a minting policy using `CreateCloseOrUpdateProposals`.